-In recent years the number of contents, devices, users, and means to communicate over the Internet has grown rapidly and with that the heterogeneity of all the involved entities.
-Many issues can be associated with that which are generally referred to as ongoing research in the area of the Future Internet (FI) [1].
-One project in this area is the European FP7 Integrated Project "MediA Ecosystem Deployment Through Ubiquitous Content-Aware Network Environments" (ALICANTE) [2] which proposes a novel concept towards the deployment of a new networked Media Ecosystem.
-The proposed solution is based on a flexible cooperation between providers, operators, and end users, finally enabling every user (1) to access the offered multimedia services in various contexts, and (2) to share and deliver her/his own audiovisual content dynamically, seamlessly, and transparently to other users.
+4 bSoft ltd, 156 via Velini, 62100 Macerata, Italy, daniele@bsoft.info research in the area of the Future Internet (FI) [1].
+One project in this area is the European research FP7 Integrated Project "MediA Ecosystem Deployment Through Ubiquitous Content-Aware Network Environments" (ALICANTE) [2] which proposes a novel concept towards the deployment of a new networked Media Ecosystem.
+The proposed solution is based on a flexible cooperation between providers, operators and end-users, finally enabling every user (1) to access the offered multimedia services in various contexts, and (2) to share and deliver her/his own audiovisual content dynamically, seamlessly, and transparently to other users.